Prompt Fuzzing for Fuzz Driver Generation: Introduction

-Large language models (LLMs) have demonstrated remarkable success in generating programming code, providing hope for efficiently exploring the wide range of API usage without relying on consumer code.
-These models, such as the \textsf{GPT-series}\cite{gpt2, gpt3, instruct_gpt, gpt4}, are typically composed of billions of parameters and undergo training on extensive code corpora.
-As a result, they demonstrate excellent performance in producing code that aligns with user intentions.
-Although existing works~\cite{oss-llm,titan_fuzz,zhang2023understanding} have attempted to use LLMs for generating fuzz drivers, their instructions for generating fuzz drivers are limited to specific scenarios.
-The generated fuzz drivers still suffer from the problem of diversity of API usage and tend to fail to cover the rarely used code or deep states.
+Large language models (LLMs) have demonstrated remarkable success in generating program code, promising to effectively explore a wide range of API usage without relying on consumer code.
+Exemplified by the \textsf{GPT-series}~\cite{gpt2, gpt3, instruct_gpt, gpt4}, they are trained on extensive code corpora and are able to produce code that aligns with user intentions.
+Although prior work~\cite{oss-llm,titan_fuzz,zhang2023understanding} attempted to use LLMs for generating fuzz drivers, their instructions for generating fuzz drivers were limited to specific scenarios.
+As a result, the generated fuzz drivers suffered from low API usage diversity and failed to cover infrequently used code or deep states.

-To address the aforementioned challenges, we introduce \tool, a coverage-guided fuzzer that iteratively generates fuzz drivers to explore undiscovered library code. \tool comprises an LLM-based program generator and a runtime-based program error oracle.
-The core idea behind \tool is simple: instruct LLMs to generate the desired fuzz drivers through coverage guidance and utilize the program error oracle to ensure the effectiveness.
-The workflow of \tool can be summarized in four steps: 1) Prompt LLMs with crafted instructions to generate programs focusing on the provided library API combinations.
-2) Sanitize the erroneous programs that fail to execute or trigger false positives easily.
-3) Guide the mutation of the LLMs prompts with the feedback of generated programs' code coverage.
-4) Convert the arguments of library API calls inside programs to extend their fuzzing capabilities.
-Finally, these fuzz drivers are fused into a fuzz driver compatible with existing fuzzers.
+To address these challenges, we introduce \tool, a coverage-guided fuzzer that iteratively mutates prompts to explore undiscovered library code.
+Thanks to coverage guidance, the mutated prompts can direct LLMs to produce code that triggers complex scenarios or enters deep states.
+Since LLMs sometimes generate erroneous code, \tool employs multiple program error oracles for validating the generated code.
+The workflow of \tool is as follows: \begin{enumerate*} \item Prompt LLMs with crafted instructions to generate programs focusing on the provided library API functions. \item Eliminate erroneous programs which fail to execute or trigger false positives. \item Guide the mutation of the LLMs prompts with the feedback of code coverage of the generated programs. \item Convert the arguments of library API calls inside the generated programs from constants to variables whose assignments can be mutated during fuzzing. \end{enumerate*} Finally, these fuzz drivers are fused into a fuzz driver compatible with existing fuzzers.